liu2g/mgms/README.md

 Contains various assignments and documentation.
 See `Docs/`.
 DHF (Design History File) is located under `Docs/DHF/DHF-main.pdf`

 **WARNING: LaTeX pdfs are ignored.
-Please build them before submission**
+Please build them before submission.**

 ## Lecture files
 Contains documents that are downloaded on Canvas.
 See `LectureFiles/`.